 How the Pill Works - and Causes Abortions

-According to Web MD, hormonal birth control (including the pill, the mini pill, Depo-Provera, the patch (Ortho Evra), and vaginal rings) work in several ways.
-They inhibits sperm traveling through the cervix by thickening the cervical mucus, and they prevent a woman from releasing eggs from her ovary.
-(At least, some of the time.
-More on that in a moment.)
+According to Web MD, hormonal birth control (including the pill, the mini pill, the combination pill, Depo-Provera, the patch (Ortho Evra), and vaginal rings) work in several ways.
+They may inhibit sperm from traveling through the cervix by thickening the cervical mucus, and they may prevent women from ovulating (releasing eggs).
 Hormonal birth control also makes the lining of the womb "inhospitable."

-The website for Association of Prolife Physicians states that "there is an impressive amount of medical literature" backing up the last mentioned way the pill is known to work - by preventing eggs from implanting in a woman's uterus.
-The hormones in the pill do this by making the endometrium thinner.
+The Association of Prolife Physicians has stated "there is an impressive amount of medical literature" backing up the last mentioned way the pill is known to work - by preventing eggs from implanting in a woman's uterus.
+The hormones in the pill do this by making the endometrium thinner and drier.
 Through in-vitro studies, most doctors believe a thin uterus makes it difficult to become pregnant.
 But if the pill works in this fashion, that means an egg has already been fertilized and the act of preventing it from implanting means the pill isn't actually working as a contraceptive.
-Instead, it is causing an abortion.
+Instead, it's causing an abortion.